mdlindsey/sniffer/README.md

 yarn cert
 ```

 Certain applications use SSL pinning (also known as cert pinning) to obfuscate their API interactions within an application.
 We will use Frida to bypass any SSL pinning for specific packages.
+If your application already functions as expected there is a good chance it does not use SSL pinning and you can skip these last two steps.

 This must stay running in the background in a separate terminal.